ntrappe/cse110-w21-group33/specs/roadmap.md

 #### Features
 - **Timer**: displays the minutes and seconds and counts down to 00:00
   - should be front and center and the most prominent element in the screen
+  - once timer hits 00:00, it transitions to the next mode (e.g. Pomo --> short break) and waits for the user to hit 'Start'
 - **Buttons**: user-controlled interactions
   - **Start**: will start the count-down of the timer (the timer must wait for this command)
     - once start is clicked, it will swapped with 'restart'